1

 There are theological errors, as when "Jesus says" (vol. 1, p.
 30) that Eve's temptation consisted in arousing her flesh, as the serpent sensuously "caressed" her.
 While she "began the sin by herself," she "accomplished it with her companion."
 Sun Myung Moon and Maria Valtorta may claim the first sin was sexual, but Scripture does not.

-Comment: In Maria's writings, the serpent didn't caress Eve in a physical sense, it was done with sinful ideas, putting thoughts and temptations in her mind.
+In Maria Valtorta's descriptions, the serpent didn't caress Eve in a physical sense, it was done with sinful ideas, putting thoughts and temptations in her mind.
 Catholic Schools have been teaching our children for years that there was no actual Adam and Eve, that Genesis was an allegory or parable describing how Man and Woman fell into sin.
 Coupled with the underlying lesson or message being; that human sin is followed by punishment, but the last word in the story is one of grace from God.
 Maria Valtorta’s writings hold that there was a real Adam and a real Eve, this makes her writings to be more Biblical than what the Church even teaches.
 One of the foremost theologians of Pope John Paul II’s Theology of the Body, Christopher West, has advanced precisely this point; that the first sin of Adam and Eve was a sexual sin resulting from lust.

 Vol. 1, p.
 7, oddly claims, "Mary can be called the 'second-born' of the Father . . ."
-Her explanation limits the meaning, avoiding evidence of an authentic heresy; but it does not take away the basic impression that she wants to construct a new mariology, which simply goes beyond the limits of propriety."
+Her explanation limits the meaning, avoiding evidence of an authentic heresy; but it does not take away the basic impression that she wants to construct a new Mariology, which simply goes beyond the limits of propriety."

 Comment: In his book "The Virgin Mary In The Writings of Maria Valtorta", Renowned Mariologist Father Gabriel Roschini, OSM praises the Poem’s perfect Mariology.
 The following is one of his quotes: "A Madonna in perfect harmony with the ecclesiastical Magisterium, particularly with the Second Vatican Council, with Scripture and ecclesiastical Tradition.
 No other Marian writing has ever been able to give so clear, so living, so complete, so luminous and so fascinating an idea of the Madonna: [an idea] at once simple and sublime."
 (Pope John Paul II often referred to Father Gabriel M. Roschini as one of the greatest Marioligists who ever lived.
 He was a decorated professor at the "Marianum" Pontifical Faculty of Theology in Rome, and an advisor to the Holy Office.
 He wrote over 130 Books on the Blessed Mother, all of which are in the Vatican Library).
 Father Gabriel Roschini's analysis would be more plausible than Father Mitch Pacwa's, who is not a Mariologist.